 Flexibility is a key factor in Ireland's ability to react quickly to international trends and the global marketplace.
-Ireland was one of the first countries to rebound from the recent economic downturn and, in 2017, the Irish economy entered its sixth consecutive year of economic expansion.
+Ireland was one of the first countries to rebound from the 2008 economic downturn and the Irish economy remains one of the most robust among its European neighbours.